MylesBorins/rando-calrissian/README.md

 #Rando Calrissian
-##random number generator. will randomly sell you out to the empire.
+##A random number generator that will randomly sell you out to the empire.

 ![Don't do it LANDO](https://i.imgur.com/rOjbHKU.gif)